AGSCourse/.github/profile/README.md

-# .github
-African Genomics Short Course
+# The African Genomics Short Course